Homeloc/doc-api/docs/index.rst

 Note that our API is private, and you will need a login and a password to be able to access it.
 Ask your Homeloc contact for one if you haven't already.

+Our APIs rely on `Django Rest Framework <http://www.django-rest-framework.org/>`_.
+Thus you should be able to explore the API with your browser by just going to our APIs url.
+This might come in handy :)

 .. toctree::
    :maxdepth: 2

+   authentication